piccolo-orm/piccolo/docs/src/aragorm/introduction.rst

 Introduction
 ============

-Aragorm is a Python ORM.
+Piccolo is a Python ORM.

 Benefits: